trinkey/trinkey-compiler/README.md

 To compile a file, run the compiler and enter the path, and it will output a `{filename}.py` file.
 Make sure the file extension is `.trinkey`.

-There is an example tic tac toe file in this repository just to show basic functionality.
+There is are example tic tac toe and connect 4 files in this repository just to show basic functionality.
 (I copied the code from my calculator)